2023 Most Popular Music Bachelor's Degree Schools in Oregon

 The average amount in student loans that music majors at Oregon State take out while working on their Bachelor's Degree is $26,089.

 The in-demand bachelor’s degree programs at Portland State University helped the school earn the #3 place on this year’s ranking of the most popular music schools in Oregon.
-Located in the large city of Portland, Portland State University is a public college with a fairly large student population.
+Located in the city of Portland, Portland State University is a public school with a very large student population.

 About 14% of the students majoring in music at the school are women while 86% are male.